 Base Salary.
 Mr. Colo would receive a base salary of \$650,000 per year.
 Mr. Colo's base salary would be reviewed annually by the Human Resources and Compensation Committee in accordance with the performance evaluation practices of the Company, but it may not be decreased without Mr. Colo's consent.

-Signing Bonus.
-Mr. Colo was granted an award of 8,000 restricted stock units under the Company's 2014 Equity Incentive Plan (the "Equity Plan"), which will vest on March 16, 2023.
+Signing Bonus, Mr. Colo was granted an award of 8,000 restricted stock units under the LTI Plan, which will vest on March 16, 2023.